brianadams731/brianadams731/README.md

 # Hey 👋,

-My name is Brian and I'm a developer from California.
+My name is Brian and I'm a developer who graduated from San Francisco State University with a BS in CS.
 I am interested in contributing to open source, helping new developers grow and leveling up my skills!

 ---
 ## Tech